Stanford prison experiment: Critiques of scientific validity

 In 2020, Dutch historian Rutger Bregman claimed the experiment to be dubious.
 He states that the guards were urged to act aggressively towards the prisoners.
-In his book Humankind: A Hopeful History, he is of the opinion that in similar experiments researchers set up the experiments to create hostility between groups and then interpret the finding to suit their needs.
+In his book Humankind: A Hopeful History, he is of the opinion that in similar experiments, researchers intentionally created hostility between groups and then interpreted the findings to suit their needs.

-David Eshelman, aka John Wayne, acknowledges that his theater background lent itself well to his role as guard, that he purposely thought of new ways to demean the prisoners – on one shift, Eshelman instructed the prisoners to simulate sodomy.
+Participant guard David Eshelman acknowledged that his theater background lent itself well to his role as guard, that he purposely thought of new ways to demean the prisoners – on one shift, Eshelman instructed the prisoners to simulate sodomy.
 Zimbardo has responded to this argument by stating that other guards acted similarly or engaged with Eshelman in the treatment of prisoners.
 While it is possible that one guard adopted his behavior from a movie (Eshelman identified with the warden in Cool Hand Luke), others did not.
-And, more importantly, guards on a different shift than Eshelman, exacted similar acts of emotional and mental brutality.
+Also, guards on a different shift than Eshelman exacted similar acts of emotional and mental brutality.
 Zimbardo further argues that the behaviors of the participant guards were not unlike those of real-world prison atrocities or the actions taken by American soldiers in the Abu Ghraib prison.
 Most of the guards have stated since the SPE that they were intentionally acting.